exercism/website-copy/tracks/python/exercises/acronym/mentoring.md

 ### Problem and challenges

-The problem requires to student split a string at word boundaries, and select the first letter of each word.
+The problem requires the student to split a string at word boundaries, and select the first letter of each word.

 ### Reasonable solutions